Killzo1602/Killzo1602/README.md

 - 👋 Hi, I’m @Killzo1602
-- 👀 I’m interested in Swift
+- 👀 I’m interested in Swift, JavaScript, HTML and CSS
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning JavaScript and frameworks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me DM

 <!---